squeetus/SongLibrary/readme.md

 # Discussion

+### Songs

+Music is a universal cultural phenomenon and yet a profoundly subjective taste.
+I've seeded the database with five songs from albums I have enjoyed recently and which have encouraged me in the process of implementing this application.
+The encoded prices reflect an entirely abstract measure of my appreciation for them, but the title, artist, and release date are as accurate as possible.

 ### Technologies

 I chose to implement a server side component using Node, Express, and MySQL because I am comfortable enough with those technologies to quickly get a bare-bones API running, and I am familiar enough with the hosting process on Heroku to facilitate local and live versions of the back-end system.
 I wanted to be able to configure and adjust the API throughout the front-end development process as needs and issues arose and as the application evolved.